herschel666/Backboned-v2/README.md

 ## How to use the theme?

 Download the repo, put the folder into the `wp-content/themes/`-directory of your Wordpress-installation and make sure, the cache-folder is writeable.
 Otherwise Mustache will have to render a new template each time an `_escaped_fragment_`-request comes.
-This can really slow things down!
+This may really slow things down!

 ## Why not to use it?